RubyRubenstahl/ecue-technician-docs/README.md

 This repository contains a collection of documents that are useful in the commissioning e:cue lighting systems.
 At the moment, the collection only contains a few documents, but I expect it to grow over time.

+## Action Pad Configuration Guide
+A guide for end-users explaining how to configure the iOS/Android mobile Action Pad

 ## Glass Touch Layouts
 This series of documents is intended to make the documenting of Glass Touch button Layouts easy, clean, and consistent.